carlosganzerla/dotfiles/README.md

 ## Useful programs

-Some stuff so I can remind myself.
+Some useful programs that are installed in my Arch:

-- `xrandr`: manages displays
+- `xrandr`: manages displays.
-- `dunst`: desktop notifications
+- `dunst`: desktop notifications.
-- `lf`: file manager
+- `lf`: file manager.
-- `notify-send`: test systems notifications
+- `notify-send`: test systems notifications.
-- `stow`: creates symlinks for dotfiles
+- `stow`: creates symlinks for dotfiles.
+- `startx`: Starts X server

 ## Install

-To install the dotfiles, run `stow */` on the proejct root.
-To install dwm/dwmblocks, just go on `programs/{dwm, dwmblocks}` and run `sudo make install`.
+Run `sudo make all` to install everything.

+Run `make dotfiles` to update dotfiles

+Run `sudo make dwm` to update DWM/DWMBLOCKS

+Run `make pkglist` to update the installed programs.

+I could not automate the installation of AUR packages, but they can be found on `programs/.pacmanlistaur`.